CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

 Creating and using practical guides isn’t just about documentation.
 It’s about culture.
 When teams invest time in making things clearer and more repeatable, they’re also investing in transparency, equity, and shared ownership.

-Encouraging others to adapt and improve the guides over time makes them more than just a resource, they become part of how your organization learns.
+Encouraging others to adapt and improve the guides over time makes them more than just a resource; they become part of how your organization learns.
 And when your guides are public or shared across agencies, they build bridges.
 They become proof that government can work smarter, together.

 ### Final thoughts